Textoshop: Interactions Inspired by Drawing Software to Facilitate Text Editing: Background and Related Work

 At its core, our approach repurposes interactions from one domain (in our case, image editing) to another domain (i.e. text editing).
 This capitalizes on features familiar to users and might inspire new workflows and new ways to think about the application domain.

-Designing software interactions based on such analogies has proven successful many times in the past.
+Designing software interactions based on such analogies (also referred to as interface metaphors~\cite{nealeChapter20Role1997}) can lead to easily learned and expressive interactions~\cite[ch 2.4]{rogersInteractionDesignHumanComputer2023}.
 For example, the direct manipulation interaction paradigm is all about manipulating elements in software as if they were physical objects that can be moved, resized, or distorted~\cite{shneidermanDirectManipulationStep1983, hutchinsDirectManipulationInterfaces1985}.
 Instrumental interaction extends direct manipulation by noting that humans leverage tools when the finger or the hand is not enough~\cite{beaudouin-lafonInstrumentalInteractionInteraction2000, beaudouin-lafonReificationPolymorphismReuse2000}.
-Translated into the software domain, these tools become interaction instruments that operate on domain objects.
+In the software domain, these tools are interaction instruments that operate on domain objects.

 Drawing software combine a canvas analogy with ideas from direct and instrumental interaction.
 For example, Adobe Photoshop allows elements to be moved, removed, resized, and rotated through rapid and reversible physical actions that mimic how one interacts with physical objects in the real world, just like advocated by direct manipulation.
-And interaction instruments allow simulating paint brushes, pencils, or erasers.
+And interaction instruments simulate paint brushes, pencils, or erasers.
 Other interaction instruments include the colour picker, which is analogous to a paint palette, and layers, which are analogous to transparent sheets~\cite{belgeBackFutureGraphical1993, andrewsAdobePhotoshopElements2006} and \textit{reify}~\cite{beaudouin-lafonReificationPolymorphismReuse2000} the concept of independent manipulation.